rackerlabs/technical-blog/_posts/2020-02-05-introduction-to-oracle-secure-backup-in-aws.md

 #### Java 1.7 or higher

-You must install Java 1.7 or later on your server before you can proceed.
+You must install Java&reg; 1.7 or later on your server before you can proceed.

 Run the following command to check the Java version: